2022–23 Copa de la Reina de Fútbol

-The 2022–23 Copa de la Reina de Fútbol is the 41st edition of the Spanish women's association football national cup organized by the Royal Spanish Football Federation (RFEF).
-Barcelona are the defending champions, having won the last three editions.
+The 2022–23 Copa de la Reina de Fútbol was the 41st edition of the Spanish women's association football national cup organized by the Royal Spanish Football Federation (RFEF).
+Barcelona were the defending champions, having won the last three editions.

 Schedule and format

 All ties are played in a single-match decider at a home ground.
 All matches ending in a tie will be decided in extra time; and if it persists, by a penalty shootout.

 First round

 Draw

 The draw was completed by the RFEF on 7 September 2022, at the Ciudad del Fútbol de Las Rozas in Madrid.